my-ko-la/writings-/programming_principles.md

 4. I am getting more confident about the code, and am improving the rigor required to guarantee correct execution.

+5. I am being pushed into thinking hollistically about the code, and where it fits within the existing system, or how it will integrate with newer ones.

 # Closing words

 If you're still with me then thanks for taking the time to read the above.
 As a farewell gift, allow me to show you how TVT can be expanded to cover not only code: